-The Applicant provides evidence that it has entered into agreement with the applicable school district or elementary school that has not achieved Met Standard, a Head Start provider with capacity in their charter, or a charter school provider to provide suitable and appropriately designed space on-site for the provision of an early childhood pre-K program at no cost to residents of the proposed Development.
+(III(II) The Applicant provides evidence that it has entered into agreement with the applicable school district or elementary school that has not achieved Met Standard, a Head Start provider with capacity in their charter, or a charter school provider to provide suitable and appropriately designed space on-site for the proposed Development.
 Suitable and appropriately designed space includes at a minimum a bathroom and large closet in the classroom space, appropriate design considerations made for the safety and security of the students, and satisfaction of the requirements of the applicable building code for school facilities.
 Such provision must be made available to the school or provider, as applicable, until the later of the elementary school that had not Met Standard achieving an acceptableachieved a rating of A, B or C, or the school or provider electing to end the agreement.
-If a charter school or Head Start provider is the provider in the named agreement and that provider becomes defunct or no longer elects to participate in the agreement prior to the achievement of a Met Standard rating of A, B or C, the Development Owner must document their attempt to identify an alternate agreement with one of the other acceptable provider choices.
-However if the contracted provider is the school district or the school who is lacking the Met Standard A, B or C rating and they elect to end the agreement prior to the achievement of a Met Standardsuch rating, the Development will not be considered to be in violation of its commitment to the Department.
+If a charter school or Head Start provider is the provider in the named agreement and that provider becomes defunct or no longer elects to participate in the agreement prior to the achievement of a Met Standard-rating of A, B or C, the Development Owner must document their attempt to identify an alternate agreement with one of the other acceptable provider choices.
+However if the contracted provider is the school district or the school who is lacking the Met StandardA, B or C rating and they elect to end the agreement prior to the achievement of a Met Standardsuch rating, the Development will not be considered to be in violation of its commitment to the Department.